lweasel/piquant/docs/commands.rst

 Within each read simulation directory, three files are written:

-* ``flux_simulator_expression.par``: A FluxSimulator [FluxSimulator]_ parameters file suitable for creating a transcript expression profile.
+* ``flux_simulator_expression.par``: A *FluxSimulator* [FluxSimulator]_ parameters file suitable for creating a transcript expression profile.
-* ``flux_simulator_simulation.par``: A FluxSimulator parameters file suitable for simulating RNA-seq reads according to the created transcript expression profile.
+* ``flux_simulator_simulation.par``: A *FluxSimulator* parameters file suitable for simulating RNA-seq reads according to the created transcript expression profile.
-* ``run_simulation.sh``: A Bash script which, when executed, will use FluxSimulator and the above two parameters files to simulate reads for the appropriate combination of sequencing parameters.
+* ``run_simulation.sh``: A Bash script which, when executed, will use *FluxSimulator* and the above two parameters files to simulate reads for the appropriate combination of sequencing parameters.

 Note that it is possible to execute the ``run_simulation.sh`` script directly; however by using the ``piquant.py`` command ``create_reads``, sets of reads for several combinations of sequencing parameters can be created simultaneously as a batch (see :ref:`Create reads <simulate-reads>` below).

 In addition to the command line options common to all ``piquant.py`` commands (see :ref:`common-options` above), the ``prepare-read-dirs`` command takes the following additional options:

-* ``--transcript-gtf``: The path to a GTF formatted file describing the transcripts to be simulated by FluxSimulator.
+* ``--transcript-gtf``: The path to a GTF formatted file describing the transcripts to be simulated by *FluxSimulator*.
 This GTF file location must be supplied; however the specification can also be placed in the parameters file determined by the option ``--params-file``.
+Note that the GTF file should only contain features of feature type "exon", and that every exon feature should specify both "gene_id" and "transcript_id" among its attributes.
 * ``--genome-fasta``: The path to a directory containing per-chromosome genome sequences in FASTA-formatted files.
 This directory location must be supplied; however the specification can also be placed in the parameters file determined by the option ``--params-file``.
-* ``--num-molecules``: FluxSimulator parameters will be set so that the initial pool of transcripts contains this many molecules.
-Note that although depending on this number, the number of fragments in the final library from which reads will be sequenced is a complicated function of the parameters at each stage of FluxSimulator's sequencing process.
+* ``--num-molecules``: *FluxSimulator* parameters will be set so that the initial pool of transcripts contains this many molecules.
+Note that although it depends on this value, the number of fragments in the final library from which reads will be sequenced is also a complicated function of the parameters at each stage of *FluxSimulator*'s sequencing process.
 This parameter should be set high enough that the number of fragments in the final library exceeds the number of reads necessary to give any of the sequencing depths required (default: 30,000,000).
-* ``--nocleanup``: When run, FluxSimulator creates a number of large intermediate files.
+* ``--nocleanup``: When run, *FluxSimulator* creates a number of large intermediate files.
 Unless ``--nocleanup`` is specified, the ``run_simulation.sh`` Bash script will be constructed so as to delete these intermediate files once read simulation has finished.

-.. todo:: The ``check_reads`` (see :ref:`below <check_reads>`) command should check that the ``--num-molecules`` parameter was set high enough to ensure that the number of reads necessary to give any of the requested read depths were indeed successfully produced - see `this issue <https://github.com/lweasel/piquant/issues/37>`_.

 .. _simulate-reads: